-If you are considering your legacy, or are interested in contributing to the growth and success of the Society’s projects and programs, we would gratefully welcome your generous support.
-Donations and bequests can be made at any time, and are tax deductible.
-These can be of a general nature, or you can specify the purpose to which your support should be directed as follows:
+If you are considering your legacy, or are interested in contributing to the growth and success of the Society’s projects and programs, we would gratefully welcome your generosity.
+Bequests to the Society can be stipulated in your legal will as a part of your legacy, and we would be pleased to discuss the conditions you would like to stipulate.
+Donations can be made at any time using the buttons below.
+These can be of a general nature, or you can specify the purpose to which your support should be directed.

-The ‘ordinary meetings’ of the Royal Society currently comprise an outstanding public lecture program on subjects ranging across the disciplines in Science, Technology, Engineering, Mathematics and Medicine (STEMM), along with a suite of distinguished awards and prizes to foster, recognise, reward and celebrate excellence at all stages of a scientist’s career.
+The program at the Royal Society comprises an outstanding public lecture series on subjects ranging across the disciplines in Science, Technology, Engineering, Mathematics and Medicine (STEMM), along with a suite of distinguished awards and prizes to foster, recognise, reward and celebrate excellence at all stages of a scientist’s career.
 It is our opportunity to learn more about progress in science, discuss issues together, and offer a broader promotional platform to scientists and their research with the general community.

 Science is an important part of our state’s cultural life, a point of inspiration not just for discovery and invention, but also creativity and expression.
 Increasingly, the arts community is finding ways to help scientists bring their work to a larger audience through the tools of literature, visual arts and music.

 We extend the impact of the Program through the upgrade of equipment in our heritage Hall – this enables video recording and transmission of key events to reach a wider audience through both livestreaming and a YouTube channel, and also augments the live theatre experience for attending audiences through appropriate projection, lighting and amplification.

 Science Outreach – Supporting Inclusion & Participation in Science